grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.self.md

 ## Compatible components

-`prometheus.exporter.agent` has exports that can be consumed by the following components:
+`prometheus.exporter.self` has exports that can be consumed by the following components:

 - Components that consume [Targets]({{< relref "../compatibility/#targets-consumers" >}})